answer depends on what you mean by quickest. For most sorting

 done infrequently or other operations take significantly more time

 anyway.
 Even in cases in which sorting speed is of the essence,

-There are three sorting methods in this authorís toolbox that are all
+There are three sorting methods in this authorís toolbox that are

-quick sort, merge sort, and radix sort.
+methods are quick sort, merge sort, and radix sort.

 The Quick Sort

 The quick sort algorithm is of the divide and conquer type.
-That means
+That

-belong before the dividing value, the value
+sets: elements that belong before the dividing value, the value

 itself, and elements that come after the dividing value.
 The

 first set but belong in the third with elements that are in the

 third set but belong in the first Elements that are equal to the

 dividing element can be put in any of the three setsthe algorithm

 will still work properly.